gaelzarco/gaelzarco/README.md

   # Gael Zarco

   I'm a Full-Stack Engineer from Las Vegas, Nevada with 3+ years of education & experience in software.
-I love building web applications and mostly work with the MERN and T3 stack.
+I love building web applications and mostly work with MERN and T3 stack.
 I am currently seeking a full-time position as a Full-Stack Engineer.

   ##### - Coursework towards AAS in Software Programming from CSN (2019 - 2021)